-Dulcieta Atulfa was the beneficiary of a donation of all the goods belonging to the late Laureta de Rabesio.
-Dulcieta wishes to have an inventory made of the goods.
-Both women bear the surnames of two of Marseille's distinguished families, and in part for this reason it is surprising that Laureta's assets are so rudimentary.
-One of the items kept in the kitchen, an oratory to the Virgin Mary, suggests that Laureta engaged in voluntary poverty for devotional reasons.
-For more background, see the codicil to Laureta's testament in the DALME collection.
+Dulcieta Atulfa, the beneficiary of a lifetime donation of all the goods belonging to the late Laura de Rabesio, wished to have an inventory made of Laura's estate.
+Both women bear the surnames of two of Marseille's distinguished families, and in part for this reason it is surprising that Laura's assets were so rudimentary.
+One of the items kept in the kitchen, an oratory to the Virgin Mary, suggests that Laura engaged in voluntary poverty for devotional reasons.
+For more background, see the codicil to Laura's testament in the DALME collection, made two weeks earlier on October 31.

 Edited by Daniel Lord Smail.